simoneliasen/cafefrederiksberg/README.md

 - config.php

-3. Download the SQL-database (found in branch "database")
+### 3. Download the SQL-database (found in branch "database") & upload it to phpmyadmin